alphagov/publishing-api/doc/publishing-application-examples.md

 ## LockVersioning

-The response body contains the current lock version of the content item for GET and PUT `/v2/content/:content_id` endpoints.
+The response body contains the current lock version of the document for GET and PUT `/v2/content/:content_id` endpoints.
 This allows the publishing application to track the updated draft lock version, this is can in turn be used in an optional previous_version request parameter to prevent conflicting